dmurfet/lgdual/README.md

 # lgdual
 Adjunctions and defects in Landau-Ginzburg models

 This repository is the canonical version of the paper of Daniel Murfet and Nils Carqueville, "[Adjunctions and defects in Landau-Ginzburg models](http://arxiv.org/abs/1208.1481)".
-You are welcome to make edits to the paper, for example to correct errors, with the understanding that we may roll back any large changes that we disagree with.
+You are invited to make edits to the paper!
+No need to ask permission, go ahead and fix that typo, or add details to a proof you find confusing (as long as you accept that from time to time, these changes will be rolled back into the arXiv version, with all contributors thanked in the Acknowledgements).